Feature Recalibration Based Olfactory-Visual Multimodal Model for Enhanced Rice Deterioration Detection: Experiments

-Experiments were conducted to validate the applicability of the proposed model in real rice deterioration detection scenarios as shown in Fig. \ref{online_testing}.
-Fifteen rice samples were collected from an actual grain storage environment, and their varieties were consistent with those used in the offline experiments.
+Experiments were conducted to validate the applicability of the proposed model in real rice deterioration detection scenarios, as shown in Fig. \ref{online_testing}.
+Fifteen rice samples were collected from an actual grain storage environment, and their sample types were consistent with those used in the offline experiments.
 The ground-truth labels of the samples were provided by an accredited inspection agency.
 For a more intuitive comparison, the prediction results of FDRA-Net and the aforementioned baseline models were presented in Table \ref{tabular_online_testing}.

 It was observed that, under real granary conditions, the recognition performance of all models decreased compared with the offline experiments.
 Nevertheless, FDRA-Net still achieved the highest accuracy of 93.33\%, clearly outperforming all baseline models.
-From the perspective of class-wise recognition, the Expired category was the most challenging under online conditions, as its visual degradation was often mild and the odor characteristics were not strongly distinguishable.
+From the perspective of class-wise recognition, the expired category was the most challenging under online conditions, as its visual degradation was often mild and the odor characteristics were not strongly distinguishable.
 As a result, multiple baseline models misclassified samples such as No. 5 and No. 14.
 In contrast, FDRA-Net only exhibited deviations on a few samples, indicating its stronger discriminative capability in weak-feature scenarios.
 Combined with the visualization analysis presented earlier, it was inferred that the FDRA module enhanced the class-discriminative weighting expression under online conditions, enabling the model to maintain stable predictions even when facing subtle differences such as weak mold or mild degradation.

 Moreover, this study adopted a standard RGB camera for image acquisition rather than relying on costly and complex hyperspectral imaging devices, which rendered the proposed approach more practical and economical for real-world deployment.
-RGB cameras require neither professional imaging conditions nor complicated spectral calibration procedures, and they offer smaller device size and lower maintenance cost.
-Consequently, the proposed method significantly simplified the procedures while ensuring high recognition accuracy, providing a feasible solution for fine-grained rice deterioration detection.
+RGB cameras required neither professional imaging conditions nor complicated spectral calibration procedures, and they offered smaller device size and lower maintenance cost.
+Consequently, the proposed method significantly simplified the procedures while ensuring high recognition accuracy, providing a feasible solution for enhanced rice deterioration detection.